github-community-projects/org-metrics-dashboard/who-metrics-ui/docs/definitions.md

 #### How to Read World Health Organization Open-Source Dashboard

-The Dashboard is currently a snapshot of data from the **World Organization Health** Repositories.
+The Dashboard is currently a snapshot of data from the **World Health Organization** Repositories.
 All the metrics are based on the _Last Updated Date_ reflected on the top of the dashboard.

 ### Metrics and Definitions

-`Collaborators:` Collaborator is an individual that can read a write to the current repository.
+`Collaborators:` Collaborator is an individual that can read and write to the current repository.
 Metric calculates the current number of Collaborators.

 `Watchers:` The number of users who are tracking a particular repository, receiving notifications regarding its activity.